worldamazing/plan/README.md

 2. **[Our Potential Future](#our-potential-future)**: Visions and aspirations for what society could look like under the GI, focusing on justice, mental health, creativity, and empowerment.
 3. **[Case Studies: Before and After](#case-studies-before-and-after)**: Real-life inspired scenarios showing the transformative impact of the GI on individuals and communities across various socio-economic backgrounds.
 4. **[Join the GI](#join-the-gi)**: Opportunities and invitations for individuals from diverse backgrounds to actively participate in the GI, emphasizing inclusion and community contribution.
-5. **[Global Positions](#global-positions)**: Descriptions of new, innovative roles created within the GI to support and sustain its global initiatives, fostering a proactive and engaged global community.
+5. **[Global Positions](#global-positions)**: Alongside the essential positions required to upgrade and update world civilization, many new roles are also planned to foster a proactive and engaged global community.
 6. **[Ways To Get Involved Today](#ways-to-get-involved-today)**: Immediate actions people can take to begin understanding and discussing the principles and aims of the GI, fostering a grassroots movement for change.

 ---